Raie-dhamane/Raie-Dhamane/README.md

 # 👋 Hello, I'm Raie Dhamane

 ## 🚀 About Me
 I am a passionate Electronics and Telecommunication Engineer with expertise in embedded hardware development.
-Hands-on experience in PCB designing and a strong interest in VLSI.
+Hands-on experience in PCB designing, circuit designing and a strong interest in VLSI.
 Passionate about designing efficient and innovative embedded solutions, integrating hardware and software for real-world applications.

 ## 🛠️ Skills
 - **Programming Languages:** C | System Verilog | VHDL | MATLAB